 - Whether you have a 401K Company Plan or another type of Retirement Plan, you can and should take action when market conditions change, especially to Bad.

 - You should be able to change your investment option/strategy in any Retirement Plan that you have.
-What you want to do is check each investment plan option and keep the options that have all bonds.
+What you want to do is check each investment plan option and keep the options that have all cash or US bonds.
 Now with the just the bond options you can select a couple of them or just narrow it down to one plan that has the best returns.
 You then change your current and future investments to this one or two plans that you narrowed it down to.

 Is there a way to make money in Stocks when Market Conditions are Bad?